schneider128k/machine_learning_course/keras_basics.md

 # Keras basics

-## Layers: the building blocks of deep learning}
+## Layers: the building blocks of deep learning

-- The fundamental data structure in neural networks is the {\bf layer}.
+- The fundamental data structure in neural networks is the **layer**.
 - A layer is a data-processing module that takes as input one or more tensors and that outputs one or more tensors.
-- Some layers are stateless, but more frequently layers have a state: the layers {\bf weights}, one or several tensors learned with stochastic gradient descent, which together contain the network's {\bf knowledge}.
+- Some layers are stateless, but more frequently layers have a state: the layers **weights**, one or several tensors learned with stochastic gradient descent, which together contain the network's **knowledge**.

 ## Layers: the building blocks of deep learning